-Instead, what’s the point CAFÉ standards and how did they begin?
+What’s the point of CAFE standards and how did they begin?

 Well, the U.S. decided to back Israel in the Yom Kippur War, and the Organization of Arab Petroleum Exporting Countries (OPEC) expressed its disdain by shutting off the crude-oil spigot to America.
 The result?
 The price of oil quadrupled by March 1974.